This one's for you diehard NBA fans

 Which cable or satellite TV provider is best for NBA?

 If you’re not a total cord-cutter and you’re okay spending a little more on TV every month, then a traditional cable or satellite TV provider can definitely get you your Anthony Davis or James Harden fix.

 Every cable and satellite TV provider will have a package that offers ABC, ESPN, and TNT.
 Plus, you get access to your local channels even without buying an HD antenna.

 For tricky ones, like our Utah Jazz example, you may need to ask for a regional sports add-on depending on your package.

 Even with cable or satellite, you won't be able to see a lot of out-of-market teams play, so that's when NBA LEAGUE PASS is really your best option.

 To help further in your decision, take a look at How to Get the NBA on TV piece for our top suggestions for NBA fans.

 Recap: What’s the best way to watch all NBA games?

-You won’t ever miss a Golden State Warriors game, how Ben Simmons does with the 76ers despite the controversy, or Joel Embiid be Joel Embiid.
+You won't ever miss a Golden State Warriors game, how Ben Simmons does with the 76ers despite the controversy, or Joel Embiid be Joel Embiid.